: 11 days / 10 nights

 Drive further to the impressive Gullfoss waterfall before you start your trip over the interior highland route of Kjölur.
 Roughly a third of the way over

-Kjölur, you take a right turn towards the highland center of Kerlingarfjöll, a marvelous hiking area with geothermal activity.
+Kjölur, you take a right turn towards the highland centre of Kerlingarfjöll, a marvellous hiking area with geothermal activity.